 Tax Accounting Degrees

 Getting started as a tax accountant generally requires a bachelor’s degree in accounting or a related field with tax accounting courses taken as electives or with a post-graduate certificate in taxation.
-In fact, according to a 2009 trends report by the American Institute of Certified Public Accountants (AICPA), 35 percent of new accounting program graduates with bachelors degrees and hired by CPA firms were assigned to work in taxation.
+In fact, according to a 2009 industry trends report by the American Institute of Certified Public Accountants (AICPA), 35 percent of new accounting program graduates with bachelors degrees and hired by CPA firms were assigned to work in taxation.

 Advanced degrees in tax accounting include: